Digital asset: Issues

 Due to a lack of either legislation or legal precedent, there is limited existing governmental control and regulation surrounding digital assets in the United States and other large economies globally.

 Many of the control issues relating to access and transferability are maintained by individual companies.
 Some consequences of this include 'What is to become of the assets once their owner is deceased?' as well as can, and, if so, how, may they be inherited.

-This subject was broached in a bogus story about Bruce Willis allegedly looking to sue Apple as the end user agreement prevented him from bequeathing his iTunes collection to his children.
+This subject was broached in a fake news story about Bruce Willis allegedly looking to sue Apple as the end user agreement prevented him from bequeathing his iTunes collection to his children.

 Another case of this was when a soldier died on duty and the family requested access to the Yahoo! account.
 When Yahoo! refused to grant access, the probate judge ordered them to give the emails to the family but Yahoo! still was not required to give access.

-The Music Modernization Act was passed in September 2018 by the US Congress to create a new music licensing system, with the aim to help songwriters get paid more.
+The Music Modernization Act was passed in September 2018 by the U.S. Congress to create a new music licensing system, with the aim to help songwriters get paid more.